8 Interesting Things to See and Do in Chad

 #1 N'Djamena

-By far the most populous city in the country, Chad’s capital, N’Djamena is light years apart from being a typical modern metropolis as one might expect.
-Excluding very few places such as five stars hotels, expat facilities and the airport, the city has an exceedingly chaotic and rowdy nature.
-Pothole ridden dirt roads, a traditional dress code of pastel-colored boubous, hectic traffic and widespread informal commerce make N’Djamena one of Africa’s most interesting, yet challenging capitals to visit.
+By far the most populous city in the country, Chad’s capital, N’Djamena, is light years apart from being a typical modern metropolis as one might expect.
+Excluding very few places such as five-star hotels, expat facilities, and the airport, the city has an exceedingly chaotic and rowdy nature.
+Pothole-ridden dirt roads, a traditional dress code of pastel-colored boubous, hectic traffic, and widespread informal commerce make N’Djamena one of Africa’s most interesting, yet challenging, capitals to visit.

-Ravaged by a series of recent uprisings, revolts and military conflicts, it should come as no surprise that the city is home to very few places that can be deemed as tourist attractions.
-Place de La Nation, the city’s main square, known for its monumental arch and numerous sculptures, together with the presidential palace, the Grande Mosquée, the cathedral and the central market are probably the only sites that genuinely can be considered as somewhat touristy.
+Ravaged by a series of recent uprisings, revolts, and military conflicts, it should come as no surprise that the city is home to very few places that can be deemed as tourist attractions.
+Place de La Nation, the city’s main square, known for its monumental arch and numerous sculptures, together with the presidential palace, the Grande Mosquée, the cathedral, and the central market, are probably the only sites that genuinely can be considered somewhat touristy.

 photography by: Superyouss